 “Although I am totally for consolidating services into a single go-to place; I am not thrilled with the business network’s prices, following our research.
 I can see that they do offer better prices on office supplies, if compared with large retail stores like Staples, but they are totally losing to online retail pros like Amazon.
 After all, MasterCard is a card processing network that charges merchants around 3% of each sale.
 By retailing same products, MasterCard finds itself in a direct completion with their own clients (merchants) who pay the swipe fee.” – says Germanovsky.

-However, MasterCard issues a wide array of credit cards for small to mid-sized businesses, but we like the CitiBusiness/AAdvantage World MasterCard, which offers travel perks like 30,000 American Airlines AAdvantage bonus miles when you make $1,000 in purchases during the first three months you have the card, priority boarding, and a free checked bag for you and up to four travel partners.
-The $95 annual fee is relatively low for a premier business credit card, and the ability to register to use the MasterCard Business Network will be one more benefit to an already outstanding product.
+However, MasterCard issues a wide array of credit cards for small to mid-sized businesses, but we like the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard®, which offers travel perks like earning American Airlines AAdvantage miles on all purchases, priority boarding, and a free checked bag for you and up to four travel partners.
+The card’s annual fee is relatively low for a premier business credit card, and the ability to register to use the Mastercard Biz will be one more benefit to an already outstanding product.